isotoma/isotoma.recipe.django/README.txt

   Set this to a folder somewhere on you system to speed up installation.
 The recipe will use this folder as a cache for a downloaded version of Django.

+download-url
+  Url to use to download Django, if you have a local copy, etc.

 extra-paths
   All paths specified here will be used to extend the default Python